- Mallorca Travel Guide

 Mallorca is perfect for hiking, cycling, and enjoying nature through active tourism.
 Only in Calvià there are 150km of cycling routes and 100km of hiking routes.
 You will fall in love with the UNESCO Tramuntana mountains along the northwest coast.
 You can go on multi-day hikes as there are mountain refuges with affordable rates available.

 We last visited Mallorca in October, when the triathlon Challenge Peguera takes place.
 It was really exciting to see the athletes!
-It’s a great time to visit Calvià as the atmosphere is really cool and the traffic is closed due the challenge.
+It’s a great time to visit Calvià as the atmosphere is really cool and the traffic is closed due to the challenge.

-Must try food in Mallorca
+Must-try food in Mallorca